 In terms of controlling, the organization ensures that it has the most talented as well as the committed retailers (Pritchard, 2010).
 One of the ways of achieving this is by taking into consideration the hiring process.
 This means that the managers of various departments stay in touch with the human resource department in order to ensure the organization hires only those it needs.
 Consequently, the organization has to make sure that each employee reaches his maximum potential.
 This is in terms of their personal development as well as their contribution to the team.
 However, the managers always ensure that the employees are rewarded for their efforts.
 In this regard, the management makes use of theory Y in order to make the organization a place where the employees can grow (Kuberkar & Raghuram, 2015).

 The managers have embarked on making the organization a great place to grow.
 This is based on the argument that the organization needs to have skilled and confident employees who can make a difference.
 This explains why the organization has invested heavily in the skills development throughout the organization.
 As stated earlier, the organization is always at the forefront in ensuring that it has focused on the benefits as well as the rewards of the employees.
 The management team applies the belief that when the organization is well recognized, then it leads to a satisfied workforce.
 This is the only way that the company can be able to achieve customer satisfaction.
 According to theory X and Y, employees need motivation in order to achieve the intended goals.
 On the same note, having a satisfied workforce is the first step towards employee retention.
 Consequently, the organization has a considerable relationship with the suppliers.
 This ensures that the organization is supplied with high quality products that help it create a competitive advantage over the other companies around.
 Ensuring that the loyal customers are able to receive what they are used to at all times is one of the ways of retaining them.
 It is the loyal customers who help in propelling the business forward (Kuberkar & Raghuram, 2015).

+This reads like a description of how X and Y can be applied to an organisation – any organisation.
+It is highly generalized and does not specifically refer to Woolworths.
+The management audit requires you to look at the functions from the theoretical view of each of those functions to see how effectively Ww is operating, not use one theory..
+At present, what you have done does not directly show through evidence what Ww is doing, how well it is doing it, where it is not doing well and what can be done about it.
+My notes will help in this regard.

 Conclusion